Louis-Nicolas Davout: Napoleonic Wars

+Hundred Days

+Upon the first restoration of the Bourbon monarchy, he retired into private life, openly displaying his hostility to the Bourbons, and when Napoleon returned from Elba, Davout rejoined him.
 Appointed Minister of War, he reorganized the French Army insofar as time permitted, and he was so indispensable to the war department that Napoleon kept him in Paris during the Waterloo campaign.
 To what degree his skill and bravery would have altered the fortunes of the campaign of 1815 can only be surmised, but Napoleon has been criticized for his failure to avail himself in the field of the services of the best general he then possessed.

-Davout directed the gallant, but hopeless, defence of Paris after the Battle of Waterloo.
+Davout directed the gallant, but hopeless, defense of Paris after the Battle of Waterloo.
 He received the command of the army assembled under the walls of Paris, and would have fought, had he not received the order of the provisional government to negotiate with the enemy.
 On 24 June 1815, Davout was sent by Joseph Fouché, the president of the provisional government, to the dethroned emperor at the Élysée Palace with a request to quit Paris, where his continued presence could lead to trouble and public danger.
-Napoleon received him coldly but left Paris the next day and resided at Malmaison until 29 June when he departed for Rochfort.
+Napoleon received him coldly but left Paris the next day and resided at Château de Malmaison until 29 June when he departed for Rochfort.
 In later years, Napoleon said of Davout bitterly that "he betrayed me too.
 He has a wife and children; he thought that all was lost; he wanted to keep what he had got," while on another occasion he remarked that, "I thought that Davout loved me, but he loved only France."
-Subsequently, Davout retired with the army beyond the Loire and made his submission to the restored Bourbon monarchy on 14 July, and within a few days gave up his command to Marshal Jacques MacDonald.
-Davout was exiled to Louviers on 27 December 1815.
+Subsequently, Davout retired with the army beyond the Loire and made his submission to the restored Bourbon monarchy on 14 July, and within a few days gave up his command to Marshal Étienne MacDonald.

+Later life

-He was deprived of his titles upon the second restoration.
+Upon the second restoration, Davout was deprived of his titles and was exiled to Louviers on 27 December 1815.
 When some of his subordinate generals were proscribed, he demanded to be held responsible for their acts, as executed under his orders, and he endeavoured to prevent the condemnation of Ney.
 After half a year, the hostility of the Bourbons towards Davout faded and he became reconciled to the monarchy.
 In 1817, his rank and titles were restored and in 1819, he became a member of the Chamber of Peers.

-In 1822, Davout was elected mayor of Savigny-sur-Orge, a position he held for a year.
+In 1822, Davout was elected mayor of Savigny-sur-Orge, an office he held for a year.
 His son Louis-Napoléon was also mayor of the city from 1843 to 1846.
 A main square bears their name in the city, as does a boulevard in Paris.

-Davout died on 1 June 1823.
+Davout died in Paris on 1 June 1823.
 His remains rest in the Père Lachaise Cemetery, where an elaborate tomb marks his grave.